elias-at-chalmers/mop-lecture_notes-mirror/lecture05_GPIO_and_C_basics.md

 Now, if the button is released (as in the image), pin 5 is still connected to ground (through the resistor), so the potential is 0V.
 If we read the bit it will be `0`.
 We say that this new connection "*pulls* the floating signal *down* to ground".
 If the button is pushed down, pin 5 is directly connected to 3.3V, as before, so if we read the bit it will be `1`.

 Because the resistor connects 3.3V to ground when the button is pressed, a small *leakage current* will run through this connection, and some energy will be lost.
-If we use a resistor with a high resistance, the current will be very small, and the energy loss will be negligible.
+If we use a resistor with a high resistance, the current will be very small, however, and the energy loss will be negligible.

 Whether we need this pull down resistor or not depends entirely on what we have connected.
 We could, for instance, connect the same button but connect one of the terminals (the blue cable) to `GND` instead of V<sub>dd</sub>.
 In that case, we know that we will get a 0 when the button is pressed, but to avoid a floating value when the button is released, we need to connect a "Pull-Up Resistor", to 3.3V.
 This is illustrated in the left image below.
 We say that "the floating signal is *pulled* *up* to 3.3V".